governance-foundation/gdrive/README.md

 through the Google API Console, and its location is relative to the config dir.

 You can also use `--service-account-evar <Name>` to read JSON from environment variable.
+You can also use `--service-account-json <JSON>` to pass JSON directly.

 #### .gdriveignore